DanHodges/TheologicalDictionary/Light.md

 # Light
-Definition of Light coming soon.
+The definition of Light is coming soon!